VODGroup/AccessibilityDocumentation/README.md

 # [AccessibilityDocumentation](https://vodgroup.github.io/AccessibilityDocumentation/documentation/accessibilitydocumentation/)

 ## - What is this?
 At the moment this project is a vague prototype of **wrapping the already-existing documentation of [Accessibility features available in iOS SDK](https://developer.apple.com/design/human-interface-guidelines/accessibility)** in a way **to make it easier to research** available in a form of a **web-resource**.
 In other words our goal is to find a solution for **making plain documentation more entertaining and requiring nothing more than a web-browser**.
-Call it an ***education resource***.
+Call it an ***educational resource***.

 Generally the project is dedicated to those who use the mentioned *toolkit* in their *work*: **developers**, **designers**, **researchers**.
 Nevertheless the content is planned that way so **one could learn Accessibility from its very *basics***.
 It is just not about raising *awareness*, at least for now.